atifaziz/LinqPadless/README.md

 ## Limitations

 LINQPad Query files must be either C# Statements, Expression or Program.
-In the case of a C# Program query, a `Main` declared to be asynchronous is not awaited and therefore may not execute fully.
+In the case of a C# Program query, a `Main` declared to be asynchronous must return `Task`.

 Extension methods are not supported at the moment.